-O’phish is a platform that can be used to train employees of a company against phishing.
+O’phish is a platform that can be used to train employees of a company in anti-phishing techniques.
 O’phish is a Phishing Simulator and it delivers a complete solution to assess, train, and test employee vigilance across a company.

-The main objective of this project is to create ux design deliverables to guide the team to improve the current user experience available on http://client.ophish.com/.
-O’phish interface must be intuitive and user friendly.
-The business goal being to attract and retain O’phish customers.
+The main objective of this project was to create UX design deliverables to guide the team to improve the current user experience on http://client.ophish.com/.
+O’phish’s interface must be intuitive and user-friendly.
+The business goal is to attract and retain O’phish customers.

 Project management and client relationship Top

-We have a team of three people.
-A product owner, a developer and me.
+We have a team of three people: A product owner, a developer and me.
 We work remotely.
 We have an open channel of communication and cooperative work.
-I suggest the plan and schedule, we defined the work process, prioritisation and milestones.
+I suggest the plan and schedule, and we define the work process, task prioritisation and milestones.

 The opportunity Top

-Discover what the user needs in order to plan and conduct successful training strategies agains phishing.
+Discover what the user needs in order to plan and conduct successful training strategies against phishing.

 1. DISCOVERY Top

-During this stage I conduct the research.
-I look at the competitive landscape and interview potential users.
+During this stage, I conducted the research.
+I looked at the competitive landscape and interviewed potential users.

 Who are we Designing for Top

-As part of the user research I define three personas who will be the primary users of O’phish:
+As part of the user research I defined three personas who would be the primary users of O’phish: